jjwithanr/obsidian_bible_study/docs/New Testament/Colossians/Colossians1.md

 #### v.7
 >You learned it from Epaphras, our dear fellow servant, who is a faithful minister of Christ on our behalf,

-Epaphras preached the gospel to the Colossians and stayed earnestly praying for them in [Colossians 4:12](Colossians4#v.12).
+Epaphras founded the Colossian church and earnestly remained praying for them.
 #jj

 #### v.9-11